JustinRRigby/graduateschoolclasses/README.md

 # graduateschoolclasses
-A depository of my class projects
+A depository of reading material and assignments from my graudate classes at the University of Chicago.